 #############################################################################

-If you are running this script with PDQ Deploy in the context of a logged on user, the logged on user will need write permissions to the Path that you specify in the Install Step, otherwise they will not be able to save the screenshot to the target Path.
+Since we’re running this script with PDQ Deploy in the context of a logged-on user, the logged-on user needs write permissions to the path that you specify in the Install Step.
+Otherwise, they won’t be able to save the screenshot.